warptools/warpforge/README.md

 make test
 ```

-To skip tests that require network access, use the `-testutil.offline` flag:
+To skip tests that require network access, use the `-offline` flag:

 ```
-go test ./... -testutil.offline
+go test ./... -offline
 ```

 License